mjavanmardi/polaris/README.md

 * libodb-sqlite-2.4.0
 * sqlite3 (3.11.1)

 The POLARIS_DEPS_DIR environment variable must be set to build dependecies and application binaries.
-You can do this by editing your .bashrc file (in you home directory).
+You can do this by editing your .bashrc file (in your home directory).

 For example: